drupaldiversity/diversity-of-the-web/README.md

 ## A discussion about diversity in the web-development community

-An initiative to publish information, raw data, and insights on the diversity of the web world based on a community-drafted survey, hoping to increase visibility about existing under-representation and encourage conversations about increasing diversity.
+An initiative to survey, understand, and evangelize the diversity of the web development community.
+Our goals is to increase visibility about existing under-representation and encourage conversations about diversity and inclusion.

 Authored by the community, at https://drnikki.github.com/diversity-survey